Kiselev Black holes in quantum fluctuation modified gravity: Thermodynamic quantities and constraints

 with Eq. (\ref{sec2}) being zero, which results in $-1<\alpha<1/2$ for $D>0$ and $1/2<\alpha<1$ for $D<0$.

 Taking $\omega=-1$ in Eq. (\ref{eqT}), the Hawking temperature for the BH surrounded by a cosmological constant field recduces to

 which is also independent of the parameter $\alpha$.
 In Fig. \ref{cosm2}, we plot the Hawking temperature as a function of $r_{\rm{h}}$.
 We observe that as $r_{\rm{h}}$ increases, the temperature firstly decreases, reaches its minimum value, and then begins to increase for the case of $D=1$.
-For $D=-1$, the temperature continuously decreases and becomes negative as $r_{\rm{h}}$ increases.
-If the temperature is required to be positive, we will have new restrictions: $Dr^{2}_{\rm{h}}>-1/3$.
+For $D=-1$, the temperature continuously decreases.
+The nonnegativity of temperature gives new restrictions on the parameters: $Dr^{2}_{\rm{h}}\geq -1/3$.